Part 1: From Hanoi to Hue.

 "This perfectly resembles the Vietnamese bamboo jungle".

-Having walked and stumbled - and stumbled and walked - McBear was exhausted.
+Having walked and stumbled through the bamboo jungle McBear was exhausted.

 "Phew!
 I thought we were going on a holiday..."

 "Remember it will be hot - hot and humid."
 Roger pointed out.
 "We have to drink loads of water.
-No, McBear, you cannot fill up your water bottle with Coca Cola: Too many calories and it's not good for your teeth."
+And no McBear, you cannot fill up your water bottle with Coca Cola: Too many calories and it's not good for your teeth."

 "I don't drink much Coca Cola!"
 McBear was muttering.

 "It will be so hot and humid that we have to shower at least twice daily."